fab-bar/GATE_Plugin-GATE2Pepper/README.md

 To install the plugin create a folder "GATE2Pepper" under "plugins" in the GATE-directory.
 Copy the file "creole.xml" and the jar-file into this folder.
-Then create a subfolder "lib/pepper" and put a pepper-distribution into it.
+Then create a subfolder "lib/pepper" and put pepper 2.1.1 into it.

 Open GATE and activate the plugin in the plugins-menu (click on the symbol showing a green piece of a puzzle to open it).
-After the plugin is activated, the context menu of corpora contains the entry "Export with Pepper ...".
+After the plugin is activated, the context menu of corpora contains the entry "Save as SaltXML".